Tips and Tax

 Regardless of whether you need to do this to declare tips – it’s great for anyone to do.

 It lets you see everything your employers have told HMRC about your earnings as well as the tax and national insurance they’ve deducted and paid to HMRC on your behalf.
-It’s a great way of making sure you’re employer is doing everything they should be!
+It’s a great way of making sure your employers have done everything they should have and to see what you’ve earned historically.

 Once you have registered, you’ll be able to login and see your tax records.
 To declare tips you’ve earned, choose “Pay As You Earn” and then “Check Current Tax Year”